 - The income was calculated in accordance with rules outlined at 24 CFR Part 5 and within the last six months; and - The family certifies there has been no change in income or family composition in the interim.
-HACA Policy all adult family members whose information or status is being verified.

 HACA will accept income calculations and verifications from third-party providers provided they meet the criteria outlined above.